HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 Change the playbook so the Router hostname is set to `r001`.
 Execute the playbook and verify the result.

+Finally, make sure the running configuration is not lost after rebooting the router.
+Add a new task to the playbook, execute it and verify that you're still able to ping the router from e.g. your physical machine.

 ## 2.7.
 Integration: a working LAN

 We now have set up all components for a working local network.
 The final step is to put them all together by booting the router and all VMs.
 Remark that our setup uses up a lot of RAM, so this will only work if you have enough physical RAM (at least 16 GB recommended).